 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Pancreatic Cancer.
 To see other pages, use the menu on the side of your screen.
 Think of that menu as a roadmap to this full guide.

-Pancreatic cancer is a disease in which normal cells in the pancreas stop working correctly and grow uncontrollably.
+Pancreatic cancer is a disease in which healthy cells in the pancreas stop working correctly and grow uncontrollably.
 These cancerous cells can build up and form a mass called a tumor.
+A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 As it grows, a pancreatic tumor can affect the function of the pancreas, grow into nearby blood vessels and organs, and eventually spread through a process called metastasis to other parts of the body.

 About the pancreas

-- The endocrine component of the pancreas is made up of specialized cells lumped together in different locations within this part of the pancreas, called islets of Langerhans.
+The endocrine component of the pancreas is made up of cells lumped together in different locations within this part of the pancreas, called islets of Langerhans.
 These cells make specific hormones, most importantly insulin.
 Insulin is the substance that helps control the amount of sugar in the blood.
+This portion of the pancreas also makes other hormones, such as glucagon, somatostatin, pancreatic polypeptide (PP), and vasoactive intestinal peptide (VIP).
+Each of these hormones play important roles in regulating various aspects of metabolism in the body.

 Types of pancreatic cancer